pedrovicentealmeida/euroage_plus-project/README.md

 4. **`story_telling`**:
    The `story_telling` package facilitates communication with the OpenAI assistant, enabling narrative management.
 It handles receiving responses from the assistant, defining story parameters, and processing user input.

+5. **`viseme_renderer`**:
+   The `viseme_renderer` package synchronizes the visemes received from the speech services into visible mouth expressions in a graphical window.
+It is an optional package, useful for situations where the robot is not present.

 ## Dependencies

 For detailed information about the dependencies of the overall project, please refer to the specific folders mentioned.
 Each folder contains a README file with instructions to help you install all the necessary components correctly and perform tests to ensure everything is functioning properly.